The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

 While the distribution of the magnetic energy in individual snapshots appears to be largely chaotic (with the exception of the bursts), this is no longer the case when we look at the time average in the turntable system.
-With sufficiently long averaging of more than 200 rotation periods, we get the distribution shown in Figure~\ref{fig::mean_magnetic_field}.
+Applying a long averaging time of more than 200 rotation periods, we obtain a rather regular distribution of magnetic energy as shown in Figure~\ref{fig::mean_magnetic_field}.
+Similar to the low-efficient branch of the kinematic models we find elongated structures close to the end caps, which are a result of the statistical distribution of the magnetic field energy.

+Furthermore, and in contrast to the kinematic models, we recognize different symmetries with respect to the mid-plane of the cylinder, which are expressed in the different signs for the time-averaged radial field.
+We therefore see both, a dipole-like state and a quadrupole-like state, which are alternately dominant at irregular intervals.
+Due to the small-scale structure, however, the characterization as a dipole or quadrupole field is not really justified.
+In this sense, the results are consistent with other dynamo simulations in which a mechanical forcing was utilized as driving mechanism (see e.g. \citet{lin2016}, \citet{cebron2019}, \citet{reddy2018}).
+In agreement with Landeau's conclusions\cite{landeau2022}, we therefore confirm that it remains unclear whether mechanical forcing can generate a large-scale magnetic field, and apart from experimental investigation, only simulations with massively reduced viscosity (i.e. massively larger Reynolds number) can help to clarify this question, which is currently prevented by insufficient performance of numerical algorithms and HPC systems.